Cloud-based Contact Centers for Digital Transformation

 3. Leveraging Machine Learning and AI

 Contact centers use machine learning to automate and route interaction across the team.
-Additionally, machine learning tools deliver real-time analytics for better decision-making that improves customer experience.
+Additionally, machine learning tools deliver real-time analytics for better decision-making that improves the customer experience.

 • AI is essential to analytics, chatbots, and workflow optimization tools.
 It helps organizations work in a scalable and efficient manner.